Avdhesh-Varshney/WebMasterLog/Vanilla-JS-Projects/Basic/Virtual-piano/Readme.md

 ## :zap: How to run it? 🕹️

 <!-- Add steps how to run this project -->
+- Clone this repository.
+- Navigate to this project directory
-- Fork this project and run the `index.html` file directly.
+- Run the `index.html` file.